 It is important that the response you give to the job interview question is truthful, relevant to the position, and shows value to the school district.
 The following could be a possible answer, or it may provide some ideas for you to tailor your response:

 I think it is possible that a school can be too student-oriented if it is done at the price of ignoring other important areas of student education.
 A school’s primary focus should always be to help students achieve social and academic success.
 And a student-oriented school should use this concentrate in every area of education.

 For instance, a student-oriented school should use this philosophy when planning – plans should be dynamic and may change with significant news events and individual student interests.
-Teachers always strive to create the perfect lesson, one that is student-centered and that teaches to the state standards.
-Sometimes it does go as planned and students don’t engage.
-When this happens I need to adjust the direction of the lesson quickly.
+Teachers always strive to create the perfect lesson, one that is student-centered and teaches to the state standards.
+Sometimes it does go as planned, and students don’t engage.
+When this happens, I need to adjust the direction of the lesson quickly.

 When scheduling, it is important to allow for variations resulting from pacing projects, student moods, and checking-in; when pacing/achievement – high achievers should have opportunities to go deeper, more complicated, and more involved in the curriculum.
-When testing and assessing – tests should be used to determine specific needs of each student, to modify schedules and plans according to these requirements.
+When testing and assessing, tests should be used to determine each student’s specific needs and modify schedules and plans according to these requirements.

 “Student-centered learning does have risks, but so do the alternatives.
-We do not have enough resources to be acutely aware of each student’s individual optimums or to teach each student according to his individual optimum.
+We do not have enough resources to be acutely aware of each student’s individual optimums or teach each student according to their individual optimum.
 Demanding perfect student-centered approaches from teachers will overwhelm them with more work than they can do.
-Also, when teachers place too much emphasis on individual styles of students, they may use up too much time and fail to cover critical material.
+Also, when teachers place too much emphasis on students’ individual styles, they may use up too much time and fail to cover critical material.